-- Complete Probiotics (Mercola brand): need description.
-I added this to my rotation regimen in March 2017, when I’m taking Mercola’s Spore Restore.
-I take 1 capsule daily (before breakfast), which provides 270 mg of a combination of 6 Lactobacillus species, 3 Bifidobacterium species, and Streptococcus thermophilus.
-See iHerb code MCL-01317 for more.
-I trust Mercola’s brand, and he recommends taking this with his Spot Restore probiotic.
+- Complete Probiotics (Mercola brand, iherb MCL-01317): I added this to my rotation regimen in March 2017, when I’m taking Mercola’s Spore Restore, as 1 capsule daily (before breakfast); however, I stopped taking it in 2021.
+It provides 270 mg of a combination of 6 Lactobacillus species, 3 Bifidobacterium species, and Streptococcus thermophilus.

-- Saccharomyces Boulardi with MOS (Jarrow brand, see iHerb code JRW-03004 for more).
-This is a a beneficial yeast; 2 capsules per day provides minimum of 5 billion cells of S. boulardi, plus 100 mg bio-MOS (MannanOligoSaccharides).
-I added this to my rotation regimen in April 2017, for the 2-weeks when I take YouTheory spore probiotic; I take 2 capsules of S. boulardi daily (before bed), which provides 5 billion viable cells (minimum), and 200 mg of Bio-MOS (MannanOligoSaccharides).
+- Saccharomyces Boulardi with MOS (formerly used Jarrow brand, (iHerb code JRW-03004).
+But changed to Lake Avenue Nutrition (LKN-01421) in 2021; for more, see above.
+Also: This is a a beneficial yeast; 2 capsules per day provides minimum of 10 billion CFU.
 Note: I also take this in a different rotation sequence with mugwort tea – I take mugwort tea for 1 week, every 4 weeks.

 I like this because I have systemic candida overgrowth, and it helps keep that in control; it also works against some parasites.
 It “survives passage through stomach acid and delivers its benefits to the intestinal tract.
 This strain helps protect and maintain a normal intestinal microflora.
-It also works to restore the normal intestinal microflora when possible disruptions may occur, such as during travel or the intake of certain medications.” (quote from iHerb page)
+It also works to restore the normal intestinal microflora when possible disruptions may occur, such as during travel or the intake of certain medications.” (quote from iHerb, but I lost the link)

 Probiotics, food-based (in my smoothie)

-- I use raw goats milk, yogurt (plain and with honey) in my smoothie.
-The raw milk is from my own goat, kept at a local farm; the yogurt is from a local dairy (from cow’s milk, and the honey is also local).
+- I use raw goats milk and fresh yogurt in my smoothie.
+The raw milk is from a local farm; the yogurt is from a local dairy (from cow’s milk, and the honey is also local).

 - I add homemade fermented orange, grapefruit and/or lemon to my smoothie as well (link is to my recipe on Cat’s Kitchen).

-- I add Mercola’s fermented beet powder, 1 scoop/day to my smoothie.
+- I add Mercola’s fermented beet or fruit powder, 1 scoop/day to my smoothie.

-- Whey protein powder: I use Bob Red Mill brand (iHerb code BRM-00218), because it is the only brand I can find that uses a low-temperature method to dehydrate the whey, avoiding the creation of MSG from the amino acid glucosamine (I have food sensitivity to MSG that causes considerable intestinal pain). ¼ cup (4 Tbsp) that I add to my daily smoothie provides 15 g protein.
+- Whey protein powder: I use Bob Red Mill brand (iHerb code BRM-00218), because it is the only brand I can find that uses a low-temperature method to dehydrate the whey, avoiding the creation of MSG from the amino acid glucosamine (I have food sensitivity to MSG that causes considerable intestinal pain).
+I add ¼ cup (4 Tbsp) to my daily smoothie; it provides 15 g protein.

 - See Dr. Axe: “Triphala: an Ayurvedic Herbal Formulation that Fights Cancer & Constipation” (19A)